krazy527/daily-learning-log/README.md

-# Automation Testing
+# Selenium

-This is an experimental project on Automation Testing.
+This is an experimental project on Selenium.